inspired/TA-cisco_ios-multi_tenancy/README.md

 # Cisco Networks Multi Tenancy

+NOTE: THIS APP MAY NOT BE USED FOR COMMERCIAL PURPOSES

 ## How to use this
 1. Create a Splunk role for your tenant
 2. Create one or more Splunk indexes for your tenant